Research Curator, Mollusks

 - Adjunct Assistant Professor, Department of Zoology, North Carolina State University, Raleigh

 - Adjunct Associate Professor, Department of Population Health and Pathobiology, College of Veterinary Medicine, North Carolina State University, Raleigh

 - Adjunct Professor, Department of Geology and Geological Engineering, University of North Dakota, Grand Forks

-My research focuses on the systematics, phylogeny and evolution of freshwater mollusks.
-My main research emphasis is on the bivalve order Unionida, the freshwater bivalves.
-I am collaborating with several people on problems in phylogeny of the order, questions on the evolution of morphology and reproduction and how all of this affects the modern classification of this endangered group of animals.
-I am collaborating on a type catalog of the 800+ taxa described in the North American Pleurocidae [Gastropoda] with Jeff Garner and Paul Johnson, (colleagues from Alabama) and Ellen Strong (Smithsonian Institution).
+Art Bogan's research focuses on the systematics, phylogeny and evolution of freshwater mollusks.
+His main research emphasis is on the bivalve order Unionida, the freshwater bivalves.
+He is collaborating with several people on problems in phylogeny of the order, questions on the evolution of morphology and reproduction and how all of this affects the modern classification of this endangered group of animals.
+He is collaborating on a type catalog of the 800+ taxa described in the North American Pleurocidae [Gastropoda] with Jeff Garner and Paul Johnson (colleagues from Alabama), and Ellen Strong (Smithsonian Institution).
 This is laying the ground work for a revision of the phylogeny and classification of this major group of eastern North American freshwater gastropods.
-Additionally, I am coordinating the revision of the order Unionoida section of the Treatise of Invertebrate Paleontology.
+Additionally, he is coordinating the revision of the order Unionoida section of the Treatise of Invertebrate Paleontology.
 This covers the modern and fossil record of this order down to the generic level.
 All remaining time is spent on the curation of the H.D.
 Athearn freshwater mollusk collection into our Research Mollusk Collection.